 Coercion, or as a verb “to coerce,” is the act of creating “compulsion by physical force or threat of physical force.”
 Black’s Law Dictionary 106 (7th ed.
 2001).
 Its harm has been characterized by the United States Supreme Court as the “interference” of civil liberties and rights of another that occur when they are forced – through the use of threats or intimidation – to commit an act or not commit an act which they have “a legal right to do or to abstain from doing.”
 Sekhar v.
 U.S., 133 S.Ct.
 2720, 2725 (2013).
 Although this may have historically been the scope of the offense, in modern day New York City the unlawful threatening of another to perform an otherwise lawful act is only one form of the crime of Coercion as defined by the New York Penal Law – the misdemeanor offense of Coercion in the Second Degree.
 The other is the use of threats to compel another to perform acts they have no legal right to do, such as a) commit or attempt to commit a felony; b) cause or attempt to cause harm to another’s person or property or c) violate his or her duty as a police officer or public servant.
 For this conduct, New York City prosecutors may charge the D Felony crime of Coercion in the First Degree and seek substantially more severe penalties.
 New York Penal Law § 135.65 (2).

 Our experienced New York City coercion and extortion lawyers can begin preparing a defense to the charges that is both persuasive and appropriate under the circumstances of your case or work with prosecutors to settle the charges with minimal adverse consequences on your employment and livelihood.
 But the chances of either diminish the longer you wait before retaining an attorney after arrest.
-Contact the Law Offices of Jeffrey Lichtman at (212) 581-1001 and begin the process of taking back control of your life in the aftermath of your arrest for Coercion and/or Extortion allegedly committed in New York State.
+Contact our firm and begin the process of taking back control of your life in the aftermath of your arrest.